Our Dominican family is rich in Saints and Blesseds who have left us heroic examples of fidelity to Christ and His Church.

-He was called by Pope John Paul II, the “Man of the Beatitudes.”
+Pope St. John Paul II called him the “Man of the Beatitudes”.
 Throughout his life he was a peacemaker during turbulent times, a pillar of strength with his eyes on the Lord leading others by his example, courage, trust and devotion.
 He was extremely compassionate to the poor and often performed works of mercy without the knowledge of his family.

 Pier Giorgio joined the Dominican Family as a Tertiary on May 28, 1922.
 He had a very strong devotion to Saint Catherine of Siena.
 He was known for his athletic ability, and especially enjoyed mountain climbing and hiking.
 Pier was full of life and loved the Church, marked by a deep faith.
 This faith was tested when polio rapidly paralyzed him as a young man.
 He passed away on July 4, 1925.

 People from all over Turin poured into the cathedral to view his body and show their gratitude and esteem for this man of charity and mercy.
 His family and many others were surprised by this, learning for the first time of his abundantly generous and compassionate works towards the less fortunate.